docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api">Dock API v1</h1>

 # Introduction
-<em> A complete solution for creating, managing, and presenting credentials. </em>
+<em> A complete solution for creating, managing and presenting Verifiable Credentials. </em>

 Dock provides a range of tools incorporating blockchain technology that enable businesses and developers to create verifiable credentials.
 Dock integrates industry-leading World Wide Web Consortium (W3C) and VCDM standards, allowing it to interoperate with other open source technologies.
 It is also open source and licensed under permissive, developer-friendly terms.

+In addition to the code samples shown in these docs, we have provided various code samples for the common requests that you can easily access [here](https://github.com/docknetwork/dock-api-js/tree/main/examples).

+We also offer a free trial, testnet sandboxing and fair monthly pricing.
+Sign up and [start issuing credentials with our API console](https://console.api.dock.io/).

 Please read  [Terms of Service](https://www.dock.io/terms-of-service) before using the Dock API.

-In addition to the code samples shown on this doc, we have provided various code samples for the common requests that you can easily access [here](https://github.com/docknetwork/dock-api-js/tree/main/examples).

-We also offer a free trial and fair monthly pricing.
-Begin by going to: https://console.api.dock.io/.

 ## Primary Features
 -	Easily issue, verify, manage, and revoke/unrevoke verifiable credentials.